adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.users.add()` method
 This is a method that can be used in order to add a user to the `users` section of an instance of `ConfigGen`.

+> NOTE: you cannot add a user if there's a group with the same name.

 - ARGUMENTS: `username` and `password` (optional)

-  - PARAMETER `username`: it is a string that contains the username of the new user
+  - PARAMETER `username`: it is a non-empty string that contains the username of the new user

   - PARAMETER `password`: it is a string that contains the password of the new user; if this parameter is missing, the newly-created user will have a random password of 12 characters (generated using `ConfigGen.genRandomPassword()`); if `password` is an integer, it will be interpreted as the length of the newly-generated random password